YusufWong/My-Portfolio/Projects/Chess-Game-App-Project/README.md

   - Image (i.e. Pawn, Rook, Knight, Queen, Bishop, King, or else 0/null)
   - Layout parameters that contain row & column info that can easily be changed!

+I used a wrapper, abstract class called GridButtonWrapper to “wrap” different types of abstract pieces, like Rooks, Queens, null/empty spots, etc and to easily swap them whenever needed.
+This is because in Java, the information about each object is passed by value, not by reference, unlike C++.
+In C++, it would’ve been easier because then I could’ve swapped pointers and updated the parameters of each object much more easily, than having to create a wrapper in Java.

 <p align="center">
  <img align="right" style="float: right;" src="https://github.com/YusufWong/My-Portfolio/blob/main/Projects/Chess-Game-App-Project/Chess_Game_Demo.gif"
     height = "850"/>